 Kindly provide the amendments to the article that are being proposed in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the article that are being amended or deleted - examples are attached for reference.

+Article 47 bis Monitoring and review 1.
+Capacity-building and the transfer of marine technology undertaken in accordance with this Agreement shall be monitored and reviewed periodically.

+2. Monitoring and review, including through the operation of the committee, shall be carried out by the Conference of the Parties, which shall decide upon the details and modalities of such review and monitoring.

+3. The monitoring and review of capacity-building and transfer of marine technology activities under this Agreement should be open to [TO BE DETERMINED].

 Rationale for the proposal, if any.